storyfeet/bob_cards_elm/rules.md

     **You cannot use a Tile's job while there are Bandits on it**

-If multiple jobs provide the same last action, you may use them in the same turn.
+If multiple jobs have the same last Icon, you may use them in the same *Action*.
 Even if one the jobs are different places, (ie Cards, Players,Tiles)

 You can also increase your reward for some jobs by working with other players. *(see Cooperation Bonus)*